scientific-python/blog.scientific-python.org/content/reviewing.md

 4. Once the review is done and a reviewer approves the PR, editors make a final pass.
 5. After an editor approval, the PR can be scheduled for publication.

----

-Some random ideas:

-Could use a review board to plan the publication of articles